ebbekarlstad/lending-system/a2/README.md

     0 FindBugs Issues in controller/Simple.java
 ```

-Removing or manipulating the code quality checks results in an immediate assignment **Fail**.

 ## Running
 The application should start by running console command:
 `./gradlew run -q --console=plain`

-## Adding Your Own Code
-The `Simple` classes project should likely be removed do not forget to also remove the test case associated to `model.Simple`.

-Add your own code to the packages respectively and feel free to add automatic test cases for your own code.
-A good process is to design a little - code a little - test a little one feature at a time and then iterate.

-## Versioning

-Adhere to the git versioning instructions according to the assignment.

-## System test
-Adhere to the instructions according to the assigment.

-## Handing In
-Adhere to the instructions according to the assigment.